 Curtis Jones is a partner at Bose McKinney & Evans LLP who assists numerous companies with their complex legal, business and strategic challenges.
 Curtis is an organizer, leader, problem-solver and communicator.
-For over a decade, Curtis has drafted, reviewed and negotiated commercial and government contracts, and handled employment, securities, copyright, trademark, patent, licensing, data protection, franchising, real estate, antitrust, fraud, class action, complex business and commercial litigation, and insurance coverage issues.
+For nearly two decades, Curtis has drafted, reviewed and negotiated commercial and government contracts, and handled employment, construction, securities, copyright, trademark, patent, licensing, data protection, franchising, real estate, antitrust, fraud, class action, complex business and commercial litigation, and insurance coverage issues.
 Whether through negotiation, litigation, alternative dispute resolution or other means, Curtis focuses his practice on working collaboratively with clients and their partners, vendors and employees to achieve cost-effective results that address and resolve the legal issues that businesses face.

 Before joining Bose McKinney & Evans, Curtis served for two years as a judicial law clerk for the Honorable Theodore (Ted) R. Boehm in the Supreme Court of Indiana.
-Additionally, Curtis taught accounting and computers for Schoolcraft Community Schools where he received the 2001 Significant Educator Award.
-Curtis received his juris doctorate, magna cum laude, from the Valparaiso University School of Law in 2004.
-While at Valparaiso University, Curtis served as executive symposium editor for the Valparaiso University Law Review, earned an honors program scholarship and served for a year in an externship with the Honorable Kenneth F. Ripple, United States Court of Appeals, 7th Circuit.
-Curtis graduated summa cum laude from Western Michigan University in 2000 where he was an honors graduate in mathematics while earning his bachelor of science in mathematics and secondary education (business).
-Curtis is admitted to practice law in the State of Indiana.
+Additionally, Curtis served for a year in an externship with the Honorable Kenneth F. Ripple, United States Court of Appeals, 7th Circuit.

 Valparaiso University School of Law (J.D., magna cum laude, 2004)